performance is astonishing…”

 told us, "Working with Rob at Outpost is a great

-experience and what he has achieved will, I'm sure, blow
+experience and what he has achieved will, I'm sure,

-the audience's tentacles off!
-Thoroughly recommend working
+blow the audience's tentacles off!
+Thoroughly recommend

-with Outpost.
+working with Outpost.
 Fab guys!".
-The soundtrack has been
+The soundtrack

-the atmosphere of being deep undersea is palpable.
+range and the atmosphere of being deep undersea is palpable.

 dates for The H.P.
 Lovecraft Chronicles

 Temple now has its own video trailer and is on

 both this site on the media page and on you tube!